Vulcanus in Japan: Application and selection

+Students' international profiles, motivation and technical skills will be the critical information in the above list of documents.

-After the first selection is performed, the students are given a list of host companies out of which they may pick one or two — one being already chosen by the judging board.
-Then the applicant must write a dedicated motivation letter for each of the host companies, which will be sent directly to the human resource department of the company.
+After the first selection is performed, the students are given a list of host companies from which they may pick one or two — one being already chosen by the judging board.
+Then the applicants must write a dedicated motivation letter for each of the host companies, which will be sent directly to the human resource department of the company.
 These companies perform the final selection.

-Content of the programme
+Content of the program

-All the participants to the Vulcanus in Japan programme follow:
+All the participants in the Vulcanus in Japan programm follow: